Best balance transfer and 0% purchase cards

 Best 0% purchase cards

-Tesco Bank’s Clubcard Purchase Card leads the pack, charging no interest for 28 months, providing you don’t go over your credit limit or miss a payment.
+Tesco Bank’s Clubcard Purchase Card is a close second, charging no interest for 28 months, providing you don’t go over your credit limit or miss a payment.
 It charges no interest on balance transfers for three months, though a 2.9% fee means you’ll pay £87 for a £3,000 transfer.
 You’ll earn Clubcard points worth 1.25p per £1 you spend in Tesco, and 1p’s worth of points for every £8 you spend elsewhere.
 Outside the introductory deals, the interest rate is 18.9% APR.

 Sainsbury’s Bank’s Nectar Purchase Credit Card now offers the same 28-month interest free period, with a significantly longer 18 month 0% interest for balance transfers, subject to a 2.89% fee (£86.70 on a £3,000 balance).
 You’ll earn 1p’s worth of Nectar points for each £1 you spend in Sainsbury’s, and 1p’s worth for every £10 you spend elsewhere.
 The interest rate is 18.9% APR representative.